sghelichkhani/EMSC3025/docs/content.md

 ## 📚 Reference Materials

-This course draws exclusively from two comprehensive and authoritative texts:
+This course draws exclusively from two comprehensive texts:

 - **Tim Davie** (2008), *Fundamentals of Hydrology*, 2nd Edition, Routledge.
   _Used for precipitation, evaporation, runoff, and surface hydrology._